Title (EP): Release and promotion

 MTV News premiered the title track on September 5, 2014.
 Epic Records released the EP through compact disc (CD) and digital download formats four days later.
 The label released the CD in Australia on September 12.
 It debuted at number 15 on the Billboard 200 chart dated September 27, with first-week sales of 21,000 copies, and sold over 171,000 copies in the United States.
 Title peaked at number 17 on the Canadian Albums Chart and number 35 on the Danish Albums Chart.
+By the end of 2014, the EP was positioned at number 173 on the Billboard 200, and by the end of 2015, the EP was positioned at number 169 on the same chart.
 The digital release of "All About That Bass" in some European countries shared an identical track list.
 A pre-order of Trainor's 2015 debut major-label studio album of the same name, which included all tracks from the EP, replaced it later that month.

 "All About That Bass" served as the lead single from Title.
 It spent eight consecutive weeks at number one on the US Billboard Hot 100, the longest run for any Epic Records artist in the chart's history, and was the best-selling song by a female artist in the 2010s, with 5.8 million digital downloads.
 The lyrics caused controversy; some critics called the song anti-feminist and accused Trainor of shaming thin women.
 It was nominated for Record of the Year and Song of the Year at the 57th Annual Grammy Awards.
 "Dear Future Husband" and the title track were both considered options for release as Trainor's second single.
 Reid scrapped them in favor of "Lips Are Movin" (2014), which he thought "will do better".
 "Dear Future Husband" was eventually chosen as the third single from the album in 2015, and peaked at number 14 on the Billboard Hot 100.
 The title track attained viral popularity on video-sharing service TikTok in 2021.

 Trainor promoted Title by performing its songs on various television shows and her concert tours.
 She sang "All About That Bass" at an Emily West concert, Live! with Kelly and Michael, for Entertainment Tonight, The Tonight Show Starring Jimmy Fallon, The X Factor (Australia), and 2Day FM.
 She reprised the title track in sessions for MTV and the National Post, and as a mashup with "All About That Bass" at the 2014 iHeartRadio Music Festival.
 Trainor included all tracks from the EP on her set list for the Jingle Ball Tour 2014, and her 2015 concert tours That Bass Tour and MTrain Tour.